zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 <a name="advanced-template-blade-topics-introduction-framework-settings"></a>
 ### Framework settings

-One goal of the Azure Portal is to standardize key interaction patterns across different types of resources, so that customers can learn them once and apply them everywhere.
+One goal of the Azure Portal is to standardize key interaction patterns across resources, so that customers can learn them once and apply them everywhere.
 There a few setting items which are consistent across most resources.
 To make that process easier, the Framework will automatically add specific settings, but also allow extensions to opt in for any settings that the Framework does not automatically add.
-All the settings that are added by the Framework can always be opted out, by specifying the `opt in` option as `false`.
+All the settings that are added by the Framework can always be opted out, by setting  the appropriate enabling option to `false`.

-Only two settings are added automatically: RBAC and Audit logs (Events).
+Only two settings are added automatically: RBAC and Audit logs, or events.
 They are only added if a valid resource id was specified within the `resourceId()` property on the settingsList viewmodel.
 The best way to set this property is to use the `onInputsSet` call, as in the following code.

 ```ts
 export class SettingListPartViewModel extends MsPortalFx.ViewModels.Parts.SettingList.ViewModelV2 {